How Germany donated millions of euros to organisations linked to the Taliban

 31 August 2021 - February 2025 (Taliban rule over Afghanistan):

-Between 31 August 2021 and February 2025 the German government seemed to helps the Taliban withstand the crisis through several measures, which shall be detailed in the following:
+Between 31 August 2021 and February 2025 the German government seemed to help the Taliban withstand the crisis through several measures, which shall be detailed in the following:

 -Germany's minister for foreign affairs Annalena Baerbock (The Greens party) is responsible for both bringing Pashtun Afghans from Pakistan (who usually are connected to the Taliban) to Germany and giving financial aid to the Taliban.
 According to media reports between 2022 and 2025 Germany foreign ministry transferred 24000 Afghans from Pakistan to Germany.